In 2022, Soka University of America's tuition was $33,218 a year.

-Soka University of America is a private, nonprofit institution, so it has the same tuition for residents of California as it does for residents from other states.
+Soka University of America is a private, nonprofit institution, so it has the same tuition for students from California as it does for residents from other states.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.